gpstar81/GPStar-proton-pack/OPERATION.md

 - While in 1984/1989 theme modes:
 	- Bottom toggle switch turns on the vent light and plays the wand power up sound.
 	- Top toggle switch plays a single beep sound.
-- While in Afterlife theme mode:
+- While in Afterlife and Frozen Empire theme mode:
 	- Bottom toggle switch turns on the vent light and the wand plays a ramp up sound.
  	- Top toggle switch turns on the looping beeping sounds.